tbaggeroftheuk/WiiU-CDN-download-wip/README.md

 to download the id of the game you want.

-If you want to decrypt make sure you are on windows and you gave a valid ticket
+If you want to decrypt make sure you are on windows you gave a valid ticket and you wil need to put a wiiu common key into the keys.txt a google search for WiiU common key will get you one

 Flags